 Plus, if you are already on AWS, there is no need to install any extra software to operate your cluster.

 Ultimately, choosing the right container orchestration tool comes down to what your priorities are.
 Taking into account what technology you need it to work alongside.

-Do you love the Docker CLI and don’t want to fuss around with new tools?
-Stick with the simplicity of Docker Swarm and keep an eye on its performance and updates in new releases.
+Though alternatively, if you love the Docker CLI and don’t want to fuss around with new tools, stick with the simplicity of Docker Swarm.
+Bear in mind though, in 2017, Docker also announced forthcoming support for Kubernetes.

 …By the way

 Caylent’s goal is to support all of these container schedulers.
 That way, our users get a consistent experience across any orchestration engine and cloud platform.
-We strive to provide a developer-friendly platform that lets teams manage containers and infrastructure with ease.
+Our DevOps container management platform helps software teams manage containers, clouds, and microservices with ease.

-Though we only support Docker Swarm at the moment, we are will integrate Kubernetes and ECS in the near future.
+Though we only support Docker Swarm at the moment, we have already begun development on a Kubernetes offering that we hope will become your go-to choice for multi-cloud Kubernetes.
 If you are interested in leveraging Docker Swarm, you can get started today for free.
 Sign up here!